-The fair value of debt securities issued by PKO Bank Polski SA has been estimated based on expected future cash flows discounted using the current interbank interest rates.
+The fair value of debt securities issued by PKO Bank Polski SA has been estimated based on the expected future cash flows discounted using the current interbank interest rates.
+Interbank placements and deposits have been estimated based on the expected future cash flows discounted using the current interbank interest rates.